-^{} The demand for the major significantly exceeds the space available.
-This list does not include all highly selective majors.
-Majors within our specialty schools are considered highly selective and some require supplemental applications and/or auditions/interviews.
-For a complete list of majors and admission information, visit the Admitted Transfer Student Profile at: https://admission.ucla.edu/apply/transfer/transfer-profile college.ucla.edu
+^{}Highly selective majors are those for which the demand for the major significantly exceeds the space available.
+This list does not include all highly selective majors, just the most applied to majors.
+For a complete list of majors and admission information visit the Admitted Transfer Student Profile at: https://admission.ucla.edu/apply/transfer/transfer-profile